Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 }
 ```

-A detailed description of all available config items can be found in the chapter [Anyline Config] (#anyline-config)
+A detailed description of all available config items can be found in the section [Anyline Config] (#anyline-config).

-It is also possible to use xml-attributes instead of the json config file.
-For more detailed information see [XML Configuration] (#configureViaXML)
+###### &NewLine;

 ##### Other Examples

-For more example use cases of the Anyline OCR Module, check out the Examples app in the download package (available here: <a href="https://www.anyline.io/download/">https://www.anyline.io/download/</a>)
+For more example use cases of the Anyline OCR module, check out the Examples app in the download package, available here: <a href="https://www.anyline.io/download/">https://www.anyline.io/download/</a>

 ###### Reporting

-The reporting of results in the Community Edition (including an image)
-helps us to improving our product, and the customer experience.
-It is possible to turn that feature off by calling ​*setReportingEnabled(false)*​ on the AnylineOcrScanView.

 ```java
 scanView.setReportingEnabled(false);
 ```

+The reporting of results in the Community Edition (including an image)
+helps us to improve our product, and the customer experience.
+It is possible to turn off that feature by calling ​*setReportingEnabled(false)*​ on the AnylineOcrScanView.

 ### iOS

 #### Example
-The following example illustrates an IBAN scanner use-case realized with the Anyline OCR module.
+The following example illustrates an ISBN scanner use-case, realized with the Anyline OCR module.

-###### Example Activity for the IBAN use case
+There are three simple steps necessary to get started:

+######1.
+Initialize the module in viewDidLoad######

 > in `viewDidLoad` lifecycle method

-There are five simple steps necessary to get started:

-1. Create a `ALUIConfiguration` object and use its properties to configure the user interface (or load a layout file)
-2. Create a `ALOCRConfig` object and use its properties to configure the module
-3. Initialize the module with a license key, delegate and the `ALOCRConfig` object.
-The delegate will be called with the result (and other information) according to the `AnylineOCRModuleDelegate` protocol
-4. In `viewDidAppear:` call `startScanningAndReturnError:`
-5. After you received a result call `cancelScanningAndReturnError:` (This also has to be called in viewWillDisappear: to clean up the module)

 ```objective_c
 // The controller has to conform to <AnylineOCRModuleDelegate> to be able to receive results